chickentuna/Flocks-Playground/README.md

-# BabylonJS Template for tech.io
+# A Tech.io playground about Flocking, a type of Swarm Intelligence for AI

-Standard template for BabylonJS contents on [Tech.io](Tech.io)
+See runnable content on [Tech.io](Tech.io)